 - Choose an action to take for this specific email.
 Then click Yes, Report False Positive to report the email.

-- Do not whitelist this sender (recommended) – This is the safest option, since future emails from this sender will still be reviewed and not allowed to bypass security evaluation.
+- Do not whitelist this sender (recommended) – The safest option, because future emails from this sender will still be reviewed and not allowed to bypass security evaluation.

-- Add the domain to my sender whitelist – This action is for all senders in a particular domain, not just a single sender.
+- Add the domain to my sender whitelist – For all senders in a particular domain, not just a single sender.

-Add the address to my sender whitelist – This action is for the single, individual sender who sent this email.
+- Add the address to my sender whitelist – For the single, individual sender who sent this email.
 This is the second safest option, because it only allows one individual sender to bypass security evaluation.

 The system will learn, improving its AI, based on your input.
 Note that changes based on your feedback are not immediate.